carolinabento/blackJack/README.md

 ### <a name="play"></a>Play BlackJack

-To play this text-based BlackJack download the project's source code, open a terminal shell in project root directory and type:
+To play this text-based BlackJack download the project's source code, open your terminal in project root directory and type:

 <code>./blackJack/playBlackJach.py</code>